SavenkovIgor/QmlSandboxExtension/README.md

 the `Screenshot QML Scene` command.

 - **Live-Update**: The QML preview auto-updates with each file change.
-To disable this updates, click the `QML Live-update` item in status bar when the QML WebView is open.
+To disable this updates, click the `QML Live-update` item in the status bar when the QML WebView is open.
+After disabling live-update, an icon for manual QML sandbox tab update will appear at the top of code editor.

 ![QML Live-update](resources/status_bar.png)

 ## Build dependencies